Skip to main content

 Company A is making $3.8 million versus Company B's $2.4 million.
 That's $1.4 million more per year.
 But it's not just about the money — it's about what that money enables.

 Company A can now underbid Company B on every single contract and still make more profit.
-Read that again.
-They can charge less and earn more.
-That's what 7 points of margin difference does.
-It's not a competitive advantage — it's a competitive moat.
+They can charge less and earn more, because their cost structure is fundamentally different.
+Seven points of margin difference isn't a competitive advantage — it's a moat.

 Company B is watching contracts they used to win go to Company A. They're losing good people to Company A because Company A pays more.
 They're bidding the same way they always have, but the math doesn't work anymore because someone else in the market has fundamentally changed the cost structure.